-Unlike traditional trifle, this one is made using ready-made custard or custard made with custard powder following the packet instructions; you can, of course, make your custard but then this would not be a quick version.
+Unlike traditional trifle, this one is made using ready-made custard or custard made with custard powder following the packet instructions.
+You can, of course, make your own custard but then this would not be a quick version.

-- 6 tbsp sweet sherry (optional)
+- Optional: 6 tablespoons sweet sherry

-- Handful, toasted, flaked almonds
+- Garnish: 1/4 to 1/2 cup toasted, flaked almonds

 - Finish with a good thick layer of whipped cream either spooned over or piped using a piping bag.

 - Decorate with strawberry slices and a few toasted, flaked, almonds.